mattriley/agile-avatars/README.md

 </p>
 <br>

-*Some modules have been omitted for brevity.
+✱ Some modules have been omitted for brevity.

 Further reading:
 - [PresentationDomainDataLayering - Martin Fowler](https://martinfowler.com/bliki/PresentationDomainDataLayering.html)